 The field of nutrition appears to be not unlike the fashion industry, where everything is continuously in flux, and trends come and go from one day to the next.

-Most often, the public’s initial enthusiasm for the latest diet or superfood plummets a few months or years after it is proven that it doesn’t work.
+Most often, the public’s initial enthusiasm for the latest diet or superfood plummets a few months or years later, after it is proven that it doesn’t work.

 The biggest reason, however, that most people get disappointed over this diet or the next is that their fundamental perception of nutrition is erroneous in the first place.